تركيب Tarkib

 BAIT TARKIB Goes Green

-Tarkib is one of the 19 recipients of Anhar: Culture and Climate Platform by Art Jameel (UAE) and the British Council.
-This programm is dedicated to supporting cultural projects that centre local, community-based, and intersectional perspectives on the climate emergency in the MENA region.
+TARKIB is one of 19 recipients of Anhar: Culture and Climate Platform, initiated by Art Jameel in the UAE and the British Council.
+The program supports cultural projects that center local, community-based, and intersectional perspectives on the climate emergency in the MENA region.

 Art Therapy at Bait Tarkib